triggermesh/docs/docs/installation/kubernetes/components-yaml.md

-# Install TriggerMesh on Kubernetes with YAML
+# Install TriggerMesh Components on Kubernetes with YAML

 The TriggerMesh Cloud Native Integration Platform is composed of a set of APIs implemented as Kubernetes Custom Resource Definitions (CRDs) and a controller.